backpagepod/backpagepod.github.io/content/episode/2020-12-31-episode-6-best-games-of-2020/index.md

 - ✅？ Yakuza: Like a Dragon
 - ✅ Gears Tactics

+# 2025 Samuel Bluesky post
+"TLOU 2 (but really Apex Legends because it was the Covid gas leak year)"

 ## Timestamps

 - 00:01:08 - Samuel: "I'm slightly overweight Boba Fett"